johnkdata10/NLP-Keyword-Tagging-Automation/README.md

 # NLP-Keyword-Tagging-Automation

 ## Background/Description
-#### This was a proprietary project so images of input and output data are unavailable at this time.
+#### This was a proprietary project so input and output data are unavailable at this time.
 Code has been generalized to showcase work.
 Company team was looking to analyze issues/problems/exceptions manually documented from anyone who was having issues with equipment/plant/etc.
 Each report was 500+ words and was compiled into one excel file for complete analysis.
 The compiled excel file ultimately contained 3000+ rows of reports with each row containing the individual report of 500+ words (each row contained each issue/problem/exception report along with associated claim id).